 When we say active listening, we mean active listening.
 Not only does writing things down help you remember them, but also you’ll exercise your listening skills even more if you practice writing down what you hear.
 It doesn’t have to be perfect, or even spelled correctly.
 Start by merely writing down the sounds as you understand them, and then maybe rewatching the same part with subtitles to see how you did.
 Comparing your initial take with the actual transcript can help you identify trouble spots in your listening comprehension, as well as give you a trial-and-error working knowledge of what the language sounds like in practice.

 As a bonus, keep track of the new vocab you learn as you make your way through the movie.
 Cultural media is great for teaching you niche or colloquial words you wouldn’t have learned otherwise.

 5. Take A Mental Break

 If the above sounds a little arduous, it’s because it’s not really meant to be a relaxation exercise.
-However, that doesn’t mean you need to push yourself to the brink of mental exhaustion.
+But that doesn’t mean you need to push yourself to the brink of mental exhaustion.
 When your brain starts to get a little tired, give yourself permission to just enjoy the movie and soak it in for a bit.
 That way, you can familiarize yourself with the content in a fun way so you’ll be even better prepared to learn the next time you take a stab at it.
 Plus, even passive listening is a way to increase your exposure to the language you’re learning.